Chitty Chitty Bang Bang (car): Film cars

 For the 1968 film, at least eight cars were created, with two built as the Paragon Panther prior to its crash:

-Only the original road-going version used the registration GEN 11 legitimately and it was owned by Pierre Picton of Stratford upon Avon.
-Most of the secondary film cars were fitted with engines after filming was complete and were used to promote the film throughout the world.
+Only the main road-going version used the registration GEN 11 legitimately until this car was sold in 2011 and it was owned by Pierre Picton of Stratford upon Avon.
+The other film cars were fitted with engines after filming was complete (except the other road-going car) and were used to promote the film throughout the world.
 The original racing variant with the British racing green livery and prominent Number 3 shown winning and crashing during the opening credits montage was converted some time after 2010 into a Chitty replica by Gordon Grant.

 One of the original cars appeared in a humorous Public information film (PIF) by the Driver and Vehicle Licensing Agency aimed at British motorists, reminding them to pay their Vehicle excise duty.
 Ironically, there was criticism as all cars built before 1 January 1973, including the Chitty Chitty Bang Bang model, are exempt from vehicle excise duty in the UK.
 The PIF was a parody of the MGM film.